How to Wipe Your Data Before You Sell, Donate, or Recycle Unwanted Computers and Smartphones

 Doing a total reset on a PC still may not remove all your info and files; afterward, it’s a good idea to run a utility program, such as Disk Wipe or DBAN.
 Both of these free apps will destroy whatever data is left on the drive.

-“These utility programs are designed to nuke, or overwrite, all the leftover data so that it’s indecipherable and really can’t be put back together to steal your identity,” Siciliano explained.
+“These utility programs are designed to overwrite all the leftover data so that it’s indecipherable and really can’t be put back together to steal your identity,” Siciliano explained.

-For smartphones and most tablets, follow these steps to delete your files and reset them:
+Follow these steps to delete your files and reset the device:

 - Android: Reset Your Android Device to Factory Settings